Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 Winter Activities

-- Winter Walking – rent some crampons and poles from the Summit Lodge and walk the trails.
-If walking in snow isn’t your thing, the suspension bridge and Summit Lodge deck are always cleared.
+- Winter Walking – rent crampons and poles from the Summit Lodge and walk the trails.
+If walking in snow isn't your thing, the suspension bridge and Summit Lodge deck are always cleared.

 - Tubing – with four lanes of varying sliding levels, the old-fashioned tube park offers sliding fun for all ages.